v-gajjar/Minesweeper/README.md

 	- Sounds, timers, and extra UX features for immersion
 	- Accessibility, themes, and multi-language support
 	- Touch controls optimized for mobile & tablets
-	- ⌨Keyboard navigation for power players
+	- Keyboard navigation for power players
 	- New home screen with light/dark themes & quick actions